Research

 Antiwear additives combat contact-induced damage on lubricated machines, like gearboxes or bearings.
 Nanocrystal additives dispersed in oil form robust solid layers on moving parts, protecting the surfaces even in extreme conditions.
 We use multiscale testing to study the antiwear mechanisms of nanocrystals in order to engineer higher-quality, eco-friendly lubricants.

-Collaborators: Dr. Andrew Jackson (UPenn), Pixelligent LLC, Argonne National Lab, Lanxess Corporation, Exxon Mobil
+Collaborators: Dr. Andrew Jackson (UPenn), Pixelligent LLC, Argonne National Lab, Exxon Mobil, Infineum, Winergy

 Electrical Contacts in NEMS Switches